treehouses/treehouses.github.io/pages/blog/list.md

 ## Blogs

+[How To Setup Github to work with Android Studio on a Windows Machine](20200610-githubandroidstudiowindows.md) on June 10, 2020 by ali18997 `(GitHub Configure with Windows for Android Studio for treehouses remote)`

 [Set up headless treehouses node](20200217-headlessrpi.md) on Feb 17, 2020 by An Pham `(Headless node deploy)`

 [Android Studio Setup](20200110-androidstudiosetup.md) on January 10, 2020 by LordJashin32 `(Setup the treehouses remote project on Android Studio)`